Trevelopment/mazdatweaks/AIO-FAQ.md

 **Is AIO compatible with my FW version?**

+>  Since Ver.
+2.6 **AIO IS COMPATIBLE WITH ALL FW V55, V56, V58, AD V59 up to V59.00.502**
 >  <a href="#" class="supported-fw-btn">All Compatible Firmware Versions Are Listed Here.</a>
->
-   AIO will read out your FW version at beginning of installation and show if it's not compatible (or not yet tested) and the installation will abort at this point if your firmware is incompatible.
+>  AIO will read out your FW version at beginning of installation, if it's not compatible the installation will abort.
 >
 >  Since Ver 2.5 AIO will prompt to make a jci backup and give instructions on where to send it to test for compatibility if incompatible firmware version is detected.